Softlandia-Ltd/vision-is-all-you-need/README.md

 4. Upload a PDF file
 5. Click on the `Execute` button

 This will index the PDF file in to in-memory vector database.
-This will take some time depending on the size of the PDF file and your computer specs.
-On CPU this takes very long time.
-A CUDA GPU with at least 8GB of VRAM is recommended, and make sure you have CUDA-enabled PyTorch installed in your environment.
+This will take some time depending on the size of the PDF file and the GPU you are using in Modal.

 You can now search for similar pages using the `POST /search` endpoint.

+# Frontend

+You can also use the frontend to interact with the API.
+To setup the frontend for local development, follow these steps:

+1. Install Node.js
+2. `cd frontend`
+   - modify you `.env` file and add your `VITE_BACKEND_URL`
+3. `npm install`
+4. `npm run dev`

+This will start the frontend on `http://localhost:5173`

+# How to deploy the demo?

+You can deploy the demo to Modal using the following steps:

+1. Build the frontend `npm run build` - this will create a `dist` folder
+1. `modal deploy .\main.py`